futurice/ios-good-practices/README.md

 ### “Event” Patterns

-* __Delegation:__ Apple uses this a lot (some would say, too much).
+* __Delegation:__ _(one-to-one)_ Apple uses this a lot (some would say, too much).
 Use when you want to communicate stuff back e.g. from a modal view.
-* __Callback blocks:__ Allow for a more loose coupling, while keeping related code sections close to each other.
+* __Callback blocks:__ _(one-to-one)_ Allow for a more loose coupling, while keeping related code sections close to each other.
 Also scales better than delegation when there are many senders.
-* __Signals:__ The centerpiece of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), they allow chaining and combining to your heart's content, thereby offering a way out of [callback hell](http://elm-lang.org/learn/Escape-from-Callback-Hell.elm).
+* __Signals:__ _(one-to-many)_ The centerpiece of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), they allow chaining and combining to your heart's content, thereby offering a way out of [callback hell](http://elm-lang.org/learn/Escape-from-Callback-Hell.elm).

 ### Models